mdickinson/bigfloat/Doc/index.rst

 There can be many Context objects in existence at one time, but there's only ever one *current context*.
 The current context is given by a thread-local :class:`Context` instance.
-Whenever the BigFloat constructor is called, or any arithmetic operation or standard function computation is performed, the current context is consulted to
+Whenever the :class:`BigFloat` constructor is called, or any arithmetic operation or standard function computation is performed, the current context is consulted to
 determine: